apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 #.
 (Optional) Change account setting

-   You can change the default system offering for Virtual Routers of a particular account by changing account settings "router.service.offering" to uuid of system offering.
+   You can change the default system offering for Virtual Routers of a particular account by changing the account's setting "router.service.offering" to the uuid of the system offering.

    For more information, see `“Setting Local Configuration Parameters”
    <../installguide/configuration.html#setting-local-configuration-parameters>`_.